 VMware Harbor Registry

 VMware Harbor Registry is an enterprise-class registry server that stores and distributes container images.
-Harbor allows you to store and manage images for use with Pivotal Container Service (PKS).
+Harbor allows you to store and manage images for use with Enterprise Pivotal Container Service (Enterprise PKS).

 Harbor extends the open source Docker Distribution by adding the functionalities usually required by an enterprise, such as security, identity, and management.
 As an enterprise private registry, Harbor offers enhanced performance and security.
-Deploying a registry alongside the PKS environment improves image transfer efficiency.
+Deploying a registry alongside the Enterprise PKS environment improves image management efficiency.

 Harbor includes the following key features: